 Ingredients You’ll Need

-How to Make Soft Scramble and Roasted Sweet Potato Plate
+How to Make Soft Scramble and Roasted Sweet Potato Plate Recipe

 Step 1: Roast the Sweet Potatoes

-Step 2: Whisk and Prep the Eggs
+Step 2: Prepare the Soft Scrambled Eggs

-Step 4: Assemble Your Plate
+Step 3: Assemble the Plate

-How to Serve Soft Scramble and Roasted Sweet Potato Plate
+How to Serve Soft Scramble and Roasted Sweet Potato Plate Recipe

 Soft Scramble and Roasted Sweet Potato Plate Recipe - Recipe Image